-If you use Amazon Pinpoint to send campaigns through any channel, Amazon Pinpoint can stream event data about those campaigns.
-This includes event data for any email or SMS messages that you send from a campaign.
-For detailed information about the data that Amazon Pinpoint streams for those types of messages, see
+If you use Amazon Pinpoint to send campaigns through a channel, Amazon Pinpoint can stream event data about those campaigns.
+After you set up event streaming, Amazon Pinpoint retrieves your app's event data for email or SMS messages that you send from a campaign from the destination that you specified during setup for you to view.
+For detailed information about the data that Amazon Pinpoint streams for email and SMS messages, see the section called "Email event data stream from Amazon Pinpoint" and the section called "SMS event data stream from Amazon Pinpoint".
+For information about how to set up event streaming, see Set up Amazon Pinpoint to stream app event data through Amazon Kinesis or Amazon Data Firehose.

-Sample event